 The story of Cat Ballou concerns a corporation attempting to grab the ranch of Catherine (Cat) Ballou's father.
 She hires a famed gunfighter to protect her father from Silvernose, a hired killer who also threatens her.
 Lee Marvin plays both Silvernose and the "good" but drunken Kid Shelleen who reforms for a brief time, his confidence bolstered with his belief that Cat loves him.
 Cat becomes an outlaw when her father is killed by Silvernose and he isn't brought to justice.
 Shelleen does eventually kill him, but Cat isn't done seeking revenge.
 She confronts and accidentally kills (if I remember correctly) the head of the corporation who had stolen her father's ranch, for which reason she is on the gallows at the film's end.

 It's revealed at one point that Silvernose and Shelleen are twin brothers.
-All of this is to be remembered when it comes to Alex's scene with the Cat Woman, his self-identified (facetiously) "brother", Alexander, and the twin perfected Christian self that is programmed via the brainwashing.
+All of this is to be taken into consideration in respect to Alex's scene with the Cat Woman, his self-identified (facetiously) "brother", Alexander, and the twin perfected Christian self that is programmed via the brainwashing.

 But how interesting that Kubrick has here footage used in a spoof calling for Jane's execution, as if to comment on the bloodthirstiness of it.
 With the explosions that follow Kubrick appears to link such blood thirstiness with sexual arousal, but there are other meanings as we shall later see.